-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Rugby is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Rugby is a city of professionals, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in Rugby who work in office and administrative support (11.03%), sales jobs (9.72%), and food service (9.43%).
+Unlike some cities, Rugby isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Rugby are a mix of both white- and blue-collar jobs.
+Overall, Rugby is a city of sales and office workers, construction workers and builders, and professionals.
+There are especially a lot of people living in Rugby who work in office and administrative support (13.50%), teaching (9.21%), and food service (8.05%).

-The percentage of adults in Rugby with college degrees is slightly lower than the national average of 21.84% for all communities.
-15.04% of adults in Rugby have a bachelor's degree or advanced degree.
+The citizens of Rugby are slightly less educated than the national average of 21.84% for the average city or town: 16.95% of adults in Rugby have a bachelor's degree or advanced degree

-The per capita income in Rugby in 2010 was $23,411, which is low income relative to North Dakota, and middle income relative to the rest of the US.
-This equates to an annual income of $93,644 for a family of four.
+The per capita income in Rugby in 2010 was $24,358, which is lower middle income relative to North Dakota, and middle income relative to the rest of the US.
+This equates to an annual income of $97,432 for a family of four.
 However, Rugby contains both very wealthy and poor people as well.

 The people who call Rugby home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Rugby residents report their race to be White, followed by Native American.
-Important ancestries of people in Rugby include Norwegian, Swedish, Irish, and French .
+Important ancestries of people in Rugby include Norwegian, Irish, Swedish, and Russian.